 What to do if your account is offboarded

 If your account is offboarded, you may not create new advertising accounts.
-If you need to contact Twitter after being offboarded, you should contact Twitter’s Advertising support team through the link that you see when you try to access ads.twitter.com, and not through our other channels.
+If you need to contact Twitter after being offboarded, you should contact the Twitter Ads support team through the link you see when you try to access ads.twitter.com, and not through our other channels.
 This helps us easily match your report to the ads account in question.